thysultan/Ally/README.md

 while (condition) {} // while (condition, () => {})

 function while (expression condition, success) {
-	!eval(condition) ? success(), condition : return
+	!condition() ? success(), condition : return
 }
 ```

-It is important to note that `eval` is not evil in that it cannot execute arbitrary strings in a privlaged context, eval cannot only `eval` expressions.
-That is to say could be considered to be equal to.
+Where the outer scope of this might look like in a language like JavaScript.

 ```
 while (i++) {}